 "Love is come again, like wheat that springeth green."

-Those Gospel writers, in deploying such similarity and contrast, really knew their scriptures and knew how to use them creatively!
+Those Gospel writers, in deploying such similarity and contrast, knew their scriptures and knew how to use them creatively!
 How well can we say that we know them?